marick/lens2/mostly_words/tutorial.md

 dropped the issue, even for the slow machines of the day.
 Garbage collection was now *assumed*: the question was how to use it most efficiently, except that most programmers never thought about that at all.
-They adopted the new "paradigm" and moved on.)
+They adopted the new ["paradigm"](https://en.wikipedia.org/wiki/Paradigm#Scientific_paradigm) and moved on.)

 And don't get me started about the debate (around 1981) of whether C could ever replace assembly language for serious coding.

-In any case: I've seen too often programmer decisions about technology that are based on personal preference, typically informed by what that programmer is used to, but -- and let me emphasize this -- **presented as something objective**.
+In any case: I've seen too often programmer decisions about technology that are based on personal preference, typically informed by what that programmer is used to, but – and let me emphasize this – **presented as something objective**.
 To that, I repeat the last line of Ernest Hemingway's
 [*The Sun Also Rises*](https://en.wikipedia.org/wiki/The_Sun_Also_Rises):
 "wouldn't it be pretty to think so?"

 I *don't* think so, so I won't pitch lenses to you as if you were a dispassionate person optimizing some objective criterion.
-So:
+That is:

-1. If you are the exception, someone who really does weigh things objectively --- and I believe you might exist, you're just exceptional: welcome!
+1. If you are the exception, someone who really does weigh things objectively – and I believe you might exist, you're just exceptional: welcome!
    The series will, I hope, give you enough information to rationally judge.
 But I'm not going to structure my argument around your